GoogleCloudPlatform/cloud-hackathons/hacks/genai-fe/solutions.md

 ## Introduction

-Welcome to the coach's guide for the *Formula E: Accident analysis* gHack.
+Welcome to the coach's guide for the *Crash Course in AI: Formula E Edition* gHack.
 Here you will find links to specific guidance for coaches for each of the challenges.

 > **Note** If you are a gHacks participant, this is the answer guide.
 Don't cheat yourself by looking at this guide during the hack!